drinking-code/openmoji-for-react/README.md

 #### `replaceEmojis(string[, options])`

-Is the sting equivalent to `reactReplaceEmojis`.
-Use this if you only want to replace emojis within a string.
+Is the string equivalent to `reactReplaceEmojis`.
+Use this if you just want to replace emojis within a string.

 ```jsx
 import React from 'react';